dtaht/blog-cerowrt/content/post/a_look_back_at_cerowrt_wifi.md

 more than one outstanding txop in the first place, particularly at higher than HT20 rates, with some sort of NAPI or BQL-like tradeoff.
-At really high rates (>300Mbits) we're seeing a need to do that on newer hardware like the ath10k.
+At really high rates (>300Mbits) we're seeing a need to do that, particularly on receive, on newer hardware like the ath10k.

 ## Defer next submittal until the next tx is in progress